South East Asian Zoos Association: History

 Although many zoos existed in Southeast Asia before 1990, there was no formal organization linking these zoos.
 As more private zoos in Southeast Asia opened to the public and as Southeast Asia became a part of the modern world, there was pressure for their zoos to meet western ethical standards.
 Many of these zoos had very different governing policies set by their country, while others had no formally established policy.
 This led to the desire to create some form of governing body that could set standards for all types of zoos across the region.

-The initiative to form an association of zoos in SEA originated in 1988 at a conference of zoos at the Negara Zoo in Malaysia.
-The Negara Zoo Director, Idris Malik, wrote the proposal for the creation of SEAZA.
+The initiative to form an association of zoos in SEA originated at a conference of zoos held in 1988 at the National Zoo of Malaysia.
+The Director of National Zoo of Malaysia, Idris Malik, wrote the proposal for the creation of SEAZA.

 In 1989, the zoos met again and the retired Indonesian Military Director, Danudirdjo Ashari, pushed the organization into the official stage and brought it to the WAZA, where it was officially recognized as a member in 1990.
-Ashari served as the President of SEAZA from 1993 to 1995.
+Danudirdjo served as the President of SEAZA from 1993 to 1995.

 Bernard Harrison, the Director of the Singapore Zoo, became President in 1996.
 At that time, many of the zoos had no operating guidelines or policies.
 Harrison worked with all the members of SEAZA to establish a written constitution that would guide behavior for zoos in Southeast Asia in 1998.
 Harrison also established sub committees on breeding, ethics, conservation, and public education.
 He instituted yearly meetings instead of bi-yearly meetings in 1998.
 This was motivated in part by the economic crisis of 1997 that started in Thailand and caused the SEAZA to miss their scheduled meeting in Ho Chi Minh City.

 In 2001 SEAZA held its 10th meeting in Malaysia to establish their sisterhood with SAZARC.

 In the mid-2000s, Dr Phan Viet Lam, the director of the Saigon Zoo, took over as president and is currently in office.

 SEAZA held its 21st yearly conference in November 2013 in Ho Chi Minh City, Vietnam.
 The conference had six focus areas: breeding and zoo veterinary services, marketing and zoo education, biodiversity and conservation, zoo design and environment enrichment, ethical standards in animal care, and multiplication and animal habitat.
 Representatives from all 12 countries and territories were present.

-The 22nd SEAZA conference is scheduled to take place at the Taipei Zoo in October 2014.
-The theme of this year’s conference is developing a “One Plan Approach” with focused sessions on standardizing economic policies and procedures with a connection to marketing, creating a sustainable standard of animal care, and veterinarian education in areas such as radiology and ultrasounds.
+The 22nd SEAZA conference was scheduled to take place at the Taipei Zoo in October 2014.
+The theme of this year's conference is developing a "One Plan Approach" with focused sessions on standardizing economic policies and procedures with a connection to marketing, creating a sustainable standard of animal care, and veterinarian education in areas such as radiology and ultrasounds.